PatrickDeng0/AlphaSelect/README.md

 # AlphaSelect
-Alpha Selection based on CNN
+Alpha Selection based on the combination of CNN and LSTM @ CITIC Securities 2020